-Please note that the smaller the heart, the more subtle your earring will be but will also be slightly bigger than your initial cutout.
+Please note that the smaller the heart, the more subtle your earrings will be, BUT they’ll still end up slightly bigger than your initial cutout.

-Once the hearts dried completely, I glued on the earring post directly onto the paper hearts.
+Once the hearts dried completely, I glued the earring post directly onto the paper hearts.
 This, too, proved to be a big mistake.

 Design #2 - Dazzling Paper Heart Stud Earrings